 - Christmas – cherry or red raspberry

 - Thanksgiving – any (pumpkin would be delicious but I’m not sure how well a puree would do on these)

 - 4th of July – cherry and blueberry (it would be so pretty with red, white and blue)

 Cherry Cheesecake Pinwheels

-puff pastry crust with a sweet cream cheese center topped with cherry pie filling.
-An easy dessert ready in under 30 minutes.
+A simple pinwheel-shaped puff pastry crust with a cheesecake center topped with canned pie cherry filling.
+A simply decadent dessert that can be ready in under 30 minutes.

 - 1 box frozen puff pastry dough 2 sheets

 - In a small mixing bowl, combine cream cheese and sugar.
 Place mixture in a ziploc bag, cut 1/4-1/2 inch hole in the corner.

 - For egg wash, in a small bowl, add 1 tsp water with the beaten egg.
 Set aside until ready to use.

 - Roll out and cut each sheet into squares (9 squares per sheet).
 Cut 1 to 1 1/2 inch up each corner at 45 angle.
 Brush with egg wash.
 This will leave the middle uncut.
 Then fold bottom corner point to the bottom of the cut directly above the corner you are folding. (see diagram).